 17:55 Closing words

-The meeting is being organised under the EU Arctic Policy Assessment project, which is financed by the European Union.
-It is co-convened by the European External Action Service and the European Commission (Directorate General for Research and Innovation and the Service for Foreign Policy Instruments) with the support of the contractor, Arctic Centre of the University of Lapland together with project partners (Alfred-Wegener-Institute, Germany and Arctic Portal, Iceland).
+The Dialogue Seminar is being organised under the EU Arctic Policy Assessment project, which is financed by the European Union.
+It is co-convened by the European External Action Service and the European Commission (Service for Foreign Policy Instruments) with the support of the contractor, Arctic Centre of the University of Lapland (Finland) together with project partners (Alfred-Wegener-Institute, Germany and Arctic Portal, Iceland).